edgedb/easy-edgedb/chapter4/index.md

 };
 ```

-To give her the city of London, we can just do a quick `select City filter .name = 'London'`.
+To give her the city of London, we can just do a quick `(select City filter .name = 'London')`.
 This will give her the `City` that matches `.name = 'London'`, but it won't give an error if the city's not there: it will just return a `{}` empty set.
+When giving her Jonathan Harker as a `lover` link, however, it is a bit more complicated.
+Let's see why.

 ## Using the keywords detached, exists, and limit

-For `lover` it is the same process but a bit more complicated:
+The full insert for Mina Murray will look like this:

 ```edgeql
 insert NPC {